-She laughed from the moment he began his heartfelt message and continued to laugh the whole way back to the campground.
-Poor guy.
+She laughed from the moment he began his heartfelt message to long past when we arrived back at our campsite.

-Another example of Heather’s conditional compassion was on a missions trip to Mexico in 10th grade.
+Another example of Heather’s conditional compassion was on a mission trip to Mexico in 10th grade.

-On our way out of this store I managed to accidentally knock over a floor to ceiling display of mops and brooms.
+On our way out of this store, I accidentally knocked over a floor-to-ceiling display of mops and brooms.

-They went flying onto the cobbled street with the sound of clattering mopware magnified by the quiet evening.
+They went flying onto the cobbled street, the sound of clattering mopware magnified by the quiet evening.

-The sweet Mexican store lady came out to help me and in my broken Spanish I tried to tell her, “No, no, lo siento, I will pick them all up!”
+The sweet Mexican store owner came out to help and in my broken Spanish I tried to tell her, “No, no, lo siento, I will pick them all up!”

 I looked for Heather who was leaning against the store wall with her head on her arm in another uncontrollable fit of laughter.